dominicporter/bootstrap/tool/googlesheet/README.md

 	- So make a self hosted equivalent.
 There are various ones out there and we only need a basic table structure
 - Machine translation
 	- The server can use the various third party ones out there.
 Easy to do.
 	- Reactive.
-Google Sheets are reactive in that when you change the source text all the secondary languages up date in real tiem in front of you.
+Google Sheets are reactive in that when you change the source text all the secondary languages up date in real time in front of you.
 		- SO with our own Server we can do the same with a websocket / GRPC style approach.
 - Export
 	- This is easy because the data is on our own server.